Nicola Reif - wildlife pastel artist

 Pastel Journal 20th Annual Pastel 100 Competition

-The Kereru, our New Zealand Bird of the Year 2018, in the banner image was placed second in the Animal - Wildlife section of the Pastel Journal 20th Annual Pastel 100 Competition and will have a write up in the April 2019 issue of Pastel Journal magazine.
+The Kereru, our New Zealand Bird of the Year 2018, in the banner image was placed second in the Animal - Wildlife section of the Pastel Journal 20th Annual Pastel 100 Competition and is featured in a write up in the April 2019 issue of Pastel Journal magazine.
 The same painting also won an Honourable Mention in the 33rd IAPS (International Association of Pastel Societies) online exhibition.
 Visit the Awards & Exhibitions page for the full list.

 You can see a broad range of my work on the Galleries pages.